-To examine the veracity of this suggestion, the prevailing NPJ regime prior to a continental U.S. ETE is determined by calculating the weighted PCs at 6-h intervals during the 3-7-day period prior to ETE initiation.
-The weighted PCs are then averaged to determine the average position of the NPJ within the NPJ Phase Diagram 3-7 days prior ETE initiation (i.e.,
+To evaluate the veracity of this suggestion, the prevailing NPJ regime prior to each continental U.S. ETE is determined by calculating the weighted PCs at 6-h intervals during the 3-7-day period prior to ETE initiation2.
+The weighted PCs are then averaged to determine the average position of the NPJ within the NPJ Phase Diagram 3-7 days prior ETE initiation (i.e., ETE PC 1, and ETE PC 2).
+Lastly, every ETE is classified into an NPJ regime based on the magnitude and sign of ETE PC 1 and ETE PC 2 according to Fig. 5.